khethelogp/khethelogp/README.md

 #### I'm an aspiring Software Engineer

 - 🌱 I'm currently learning everthing in React and Flutter
+- 🎯 Focusing on Web and Mobile Development
-- 🥅 2021 Goals: Contribute to Open Source Projects
+- 🥅 2022 Goals: Contribute to Open Source Projects
 - ⚡ Fun fact: I can solve a rubix cube in under two minutes

 ### Connect with me: